About the Artist

 I realized if I was going to have an authentic poster that told the unique visual story of my favorite ski resorts in a fresh way, I'd have to make them myself.

-This is the second season of the project.
+This is the third season of the project.

 - Alex Nabaum